 Snell to Offer 1080p Functionality at No Additional Charge

-READING, ENGLAND —Snell announced that it will now offer 1080p functionality at no additional charge for all 1080p-capable products, eliminating one of the most significant barriers to the adoption of 3Gbps equipment, according to the company.
+Bold Move by Snell Eliminates Extra Cost, the Most Commonly Cited Barrier to Adoption of Fully Progressive Workflows

-“Our research, and that of authoritative bodies such as the European Broadcasting Union, clearly demonstrates that compressed progressive signals offer higher quality for the same file size as their interlaced equivalent, thereby refuting the notion that 1080p content requires a doubling of storage capacity.
-Furthermore, our decision to eliminate any additional charge for 1080p processing in Snell products answers concerns over any premium for 3Gbps processing capability.”
+READING, U.K. -- Oct.
+4, 2012 -- In a bold move designed to facilitate the transition to fully progressive workflows, Snell announced today that it will now offer 1080p functionality at no additional charge for all 1080p-capable products, thereby bringing down one of the most significant barriers to the adoption of 3Gbps equipment: extra cost.

-A fully progressive production environment eliminates a common practice of repeatedly converting between interlace and progressive formats as images are processed on different types of equipment in the content-creation process.
+A full 1080p production workflow has long been recognized as providing significant benefits in terms of image quality and format interoperability.
+A fully progressive production environment eliminates today's common practice of repeatedly converting between interlace and progressive formats as images are processed on different types of equipment in the content-creation process.
 Repeated deinterlacing and reinterlacing of content not only causes image degradation, but also introduces additional workflow complexity, timing problems, and interoperability issues.
-Snell said the 1080p format offers the best of current HD formats by providing both the spatial resolution of 1080i formats and the temporal resolution of 720p formats.
+The 1080p format offers the best of current HD formats by providing both the spatial resolution of 1080i formats and the temporal resolution of 720p formats.
 When used as a capture and production format, 1080p makes it easy to extract 1080i and 720p versions of programming content from a common master with higher quality and fewer artifacts.

 Many Snell products currently operate internally at the 3Gbps bandwidth required for 1080p formats, including the company's Kahuna production switchers, Sirius routing switchers, Alchemist Ph.C-HD frame-rate converters, KudosPro signal-processing products, and the industry-leading IQ Modular range.